wagtail/rfcs/text/054-internationalisation.md

 ### The `Locale` model

 The `Locale` model defines the set of locales that can be used on a site.
-The locales are kept in sync with the `WAGTAIL_CONTENT_LANGUAGES` setting on startup.
-If `WAGTAIL_CONTENT_LANGUAGES` is not defined, a single `Locale` instance will be created for the default `LANGUAGE_CODE` (the `locale` field isn't nullable, so we need a single `Locale` instance to use as a value for this field for sites that don't require internationalisation).
+Initially, Wagtail will create one `Locale` that corresponds to the `LANGUAGE_CODE` on the site.
+All sites will have at least one locale, including those that don't use the internationalisation features.

-When `WAGTAIL_I18N_ENABLED` is `False` all newpages will inherit their parents locale.
+When `WAGTAIL_I18N_ENABLED` is `False` all new pages will inherit their parents locale.
 This is to satisfy the database constraints but also makes it easy for someone to switch on internationalisation later.

 #### Changing `LANGUAGE_CODE`